 2. Houtou Fudou

-This restaurant has been featured in Japanese Travel Programmes and is, in fact, the hotspot if you travel to Kawaguchiko.
+This restaurant has been featured in numerous Japanese travel programmes and is, in fact, the hotspot if you travel to Kawaguchiko, especially since it’s located right opposite Kawaguchiko Station.

-Hoto noodles is the famous local dish in Yamanashi Prefecture and is a must-try when you’re there!
+Hoto noodles is a famous local dish in Yamanashi Prefecture and is a must-try while you’re there!
 It is made up of udon, mushroom, tofu, pumpkin, white cabbage and carrot in a big hot pot of steamy soup.
-The selling point for me has to be the ambience of the restaurant as it brings a traditional Japanese mood and it feels homely!
+Here, the traditional Japanese ambience creates a warm and inviting atmosphere.

-Recommendation: If you’re a foodie then you definitely have to give this noodles a try!
+Recommendation: If you’re a foodie then you definitely have to give these noodles a try!
 It’s a change of taste compared to the usual Japanese dishes.

 3. Fujiyoshida Sengen Shrine

 Recommendation: Must-visit if you’re a cultural enthusiast!
 I promise you will appreciate the nostalgic architecture and history behind it.
-If you intend to get here by public transport, I’m happy to tell you that it’s just a 15-minute bus ride from Kawaguchiko Station!
+If you intend to get here by public transport, I’m happy to report that it’s just a 15-minute bus ride from Kawaguchiko Station!

 4. Fuji 5th Station

-Hands down, my favourite tourist attraction when visiting Mt.
-Fuji, as you’re able to get a spectacular view of the mountain from here.
+Hands down, my favourite tourist attraction when visiting Mount Fuji as you’re able to get a spectacular view of the mountain from here.
 The best part is you don’t have to climb to enjoy the view!

-Fun fact: At 2,300m above sea level, 5th Station is one of the four trails you can take to get to the summit of Mt.
-Fuji.
+Fun fact: At 2,300m above sea level, 5th Station is one of the four trails you can take to get to the summit of Mount Fuji.

 Recommendation: If you like being up in the mountains and close to the clouds, then 5th Station is the place to go!
-The bonus is that you get to capture the picturesque view of Mt.
-Fuji, which is so Instagram-worthy!
-It can get chilly but there are many cafes for you to take refuge to keep yourself warm.
-And the fact that the location is easily accessible is an icing on the cake!
-There are buses you can take from Kawaguchiko Station that stops right at the 5th Station.
+The bonus is that you get to capture the picturesque view of Mount Fuji, which is so Instagram-worthy!
+It can get chilly, but there are many cafes for you to take refuge in to keep yourself warm.
+And the fact that the location is easily accessible is the icing on the cake!
+There are buses you can take from Kawaguchiko Station that stop right at 5th Station.

 5. Aokigahara Forest

 Aokigahara Forest is also known as ‘suicide forest’, and I’m sure most of you have heard the haunted stories about this place.
-There was a movie – The Forest – produced about it too but fret not it was only a work of fiction!
+There was a movie – The Forest – produced about it too but fret not as it is only a work of fiction!
 If you ask me, a myth will remain as a myth until you experience it yourself.
-Hence, no reason to scare yourself with such stories and stopping yourself from discovering amazing places if you’re someone who craves an adventure.
+Hence, there’s no reason to let these stories deter you from exploring this fascinating place if you’re an adventure seeker.

 6. Shiraito Falls